 Stablecoin projects claim to be resistant to volatility, and the price remains stable.
 There are reserve assets that back stablecoins projects.
 These include the USD, other cryptocurrencies such as DAI, or commodities such as gold.
-Therefore, there are high trading volumes, similar to cash in a traditional market.
+Therefore, there are high trading volumes, similar to national currencies in a traditional market.

-These altcoins develop from the frustration of the traditional financial system regulated by Central banks.
-It has realised the surge of development finance where there is no regulation by a central body and relies on a peer-to-peer system.
+These altcoins have developed due to frustration with the traditional financial system regulated by Central Banks.
+It has created the surge of decentralized finance, where there is no regulation by a central body and relies on a peer-to-peer system.

 DeFi altcoins earn interest and benefit from speculation on the price of altcoins using derivatives.
 It covers insurance against risk.
-You can purchase altcoins of these kinds, including Ether, AVAX, AAVE, and Uniswap.
+You can purchase altcoins of these kinds on DEX platforms, and the currencies include Ether, AVAX, AAVE, and Uniswap.